KualiCo/derploy/README.md

 []  add an endpoint to get stats for past weeks
 [x] use an actual db ya mook (but still use a seed file of some kind i guess) [x] use real config instead of hard-coded tokens that i have to expire now

+local todos:

+1. why do the commits not show up?
+2. make deploy expand and collapse
+3. format expanded deploy correctly
+4. make commits expand and collapse